toji/toji.dev/webgpu-best-practices/index.md

 title: WebGPU Best Practices
 ---

-This repo contains several articles that describe best practices for working with various aspects of the WebGPU API.
+I've written multiple articles that describe best practices for working with various aspects of the WebGPU API.

 It should be noted that these pages are NOT a tutorial for getting started with WebGPU, and instead are focused on the most effective patterns for working with specific parts of the API, especially if you are a developer that's familiar